ezsystems/commerce-documentation/docs/guide/catalog/product_variants/setting_up_variants_from_external_source.md

 ### 1. Create data provider and catalog factory

-The first thing you need to do to create variants is to create a custom data provider and factory for catalog elements.
+To create variants. the first thing you must do is create a custom data provider and factory for catalog elements.

 !!! tip